 Your Furnace Is Not Producing Any Heat

-Look at it this way, if your furnace stops working because of a crack in your heat exchanger, consider yourself fortunate!
+Look at it this way, if your furnace stops working due to a crack in your heat exchanger, consider yourself fortunate!
 The inconvenience of a broken furnace is nothing compared to the danger of a CO leak.
 An air leak in your furnace's heat exchanger could prevent the fire from burning in the firebox and blow it into the burner chamber.
-Depending on your furnace, it may shut off once a flame rolls out of the burner chamber, thanks to a safety detector called the Flame Rollout Safety Detector.
+Depending on your furnace, it may shut off once a flame rolls out of the burner chamber, thanks to a safety detector called the flame rollout.
 It is important to note that this does not happen in every case of cracked heat exchangers.
-This is only the second best-case scenario; (the first-best option is to get annual furnace maintenance on your unit so that your technician catches the cracks before any issues can surface.
+This is only the second best-case scenario; the first-best option is to get annual furnace maintenance on your unit so that your technician catches the cracks before any issues can surface.
 If your furnace stopped working, explore these common reasons for your furnace not turning on.

 Professional-Grade CO Detector